AndreiD/xBittrexFx/README.md

 this, it would be very hard

 ### :sparkling_heart: Need Support ?
 Addons ?
 Custom Things ?
-- Give me a private message here ->
+- Give me a message here -> https://goo.gl/forms/A3uDraZ8K1cPwMex2

 ### :notes: License 2017 - present